-Based in Barcelona, founded in 1997, and the main business the brand is well known for is production of natural oils.
-They also explained to me that the history of the brand goes back to early 1900’s, and that they’ve managed to create their own extraction system based on old recepture from the great-grand father – Valenti Perello.
+Based in Barcelona, founded in 1997, and the main business the brand is well known for is the production of natural oils.
+They also explained to me that the history of the brand goes back to the early 1900s and that they’ve managed to create their own extraction system based on old recepture from the great-grandfather – Valenti Perello.
 Almah unveiled 16 perfumes at Pitti!

 Salty tones rise later on, and all I can think about is a hammock near a Med beach…summertime sadness at maximum warp hit me immediately, the feeling of 35C in shade at 6 PM, feeling too lazy to walk over to the beach to swim and cool off.

-Notes: Orange Blossom, Geranium, Rose Centifollia, Tuscany Iris, Green Tea, Gardenia, Jasmin, Lavender, Patchouli, Vetiver, Musk, Amberwood, Clove.
+Notes: Orange Blossom, Geranium, Rose Centifolia, Tuscany Iris, Green Tea, Gardenia, Jasmin, Lavender, Patchouli, Vetiver, Musk, Amberwood, Clove.